sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 So `upsert!` is always unconditional.
 To be otherwise would lead to logical contradictions in your rules, essentially stating "`X` implies `not X`".

-We noted above that requests are conditional, and subject to truth maintenance.
+Requests are conditional, and subject to truth maintenance.
 The `::MoveRequest`'s created by the `::move-request!` will be automatically retracted whenever the `if`-bindings are modified:

 * The value of the `::CurrentPlayer` changes
 * OR The current set of `::Move`'s changes